maramara/maramara.github.io/_projects/aud.md

 ### Key Findings

-Following findings were discovered during the research:
+The following findings were discovered during the research:

 - There are differences in how targeted campaigns are run per different market
-- There are too many possible communication points towards external users
+- There are too many possible communication points towards company clients
 - Users would prefer to not be involved in daily manual chores and to have an automated place to create and obtain targeting files

 ## Design and development

-Together with product person, UX designers have defined a high level requirements to design specific scenarios, so we could validate some technical and UX assumptions about the features of the product.
+Together with product manager, we defined high level requirements to design specific scenarios, so we could validate some technical and UX assumptions about the features of the product.
 We designed a low fidelity prototype and ran usability tests with around 15 users in two iterations.
+The sessions were run remotely and conducted by us two designers and our product manager to ensure we always have two people attending the session.
 This helped to decide on the final set of requirements for the MVP, and enabled the UX team to start thinking about the UI design.

-The design produced for the project relied on previously established global dunnhumby UI guidelines, but also introduced some new components such as side navigation, step wizard and fluid grid layout.
+The design produced for the project relied on previously established global dunnhumby UI guidelines, but also introduced some new improvements such as new side navigation, step wizard and fluid grid layout.
-The development for the project relies on using the in-house component library which needed to be updated to accommodate all the changes that were required.
+The development for the project relied on using the in-house component library which needed to be updated to accommodate all the changes that were required.

 ![UI design](/assets/img/aud/aud-ui.png)
 *UI design of Audiences product*

 ## Project outcomes

-- Project MVP is currently in development, with successful sprints.
-The next phase would include examining external users and finding a way of turning an in-house product into SaaS.
+- Project was developed within half a year, and product adoption across the company was rolled out.
+The next phase for this project would include the research on external clients and finding a way of turning an in-house product into SaaS.
 - Setting aside three months to do a thorough product discovery and user research gave everyone involved more clarity and ensured that team members can focus on features that matter.
-- On top of that, some more general inconsistencies in the campaign management process were discovered that forced the company to reexamine and change them.
+- On top of that, some more general inconsistencies in the campaign management process were discovered that forced the company to reexamine and improve ways of working.